IB's Academic Integrity Policy - for All Stakeholders

 Recording/Reporting:

-Currently, French and Spanish and Mandarin are the three world languages offered at our school.
+French and Spanish and Mandarin are the three world languages offered for study at our school.
 All three are Language B SL courses offered over two years.
+Due to the nature of Mandarin Chinese, students are evaluated by their teacher during junior year to assess the proper language assessment "level" for each student.
+Students will then take either Mandarin Chinese ab initio or Mandarin Chinese B SL based on that assessment.

 English Language Learners